cnbeining/ABPlayerHTML5-Py/README.md

 Update history
 -----
+.07.3:  Merge the upstream update by 02:12 EDT, Jul.1.2014.
+Change the scale of comment speed.
+		JSON files are currently NOT supported.

 .07.2:  Merge the upstream update by 01:17 EDT, May.11.2014.
 Change the scale of comment speed.
 Change the font in CSS file for better look under OSX.

 .07.1: Merge the upstream update by 15:30 EDT, Apr.27.2014.
 Stop distributing ffmpeg binary with this programme.